• Skip to primary navigation

 • Lemon juice - Brightens the flavor of your sauce and helps cut the sweetness with a little acidity.
 Does not make your sauce taste lemony.

 • Cornstarch - Thickens your sauce made with the juices from the strawberries, lemon juice, and sugar.
 Depending on the juiciness of your strawberries, you may want to add a few tablespoons of water.
-I've made this recipe dozens of times - the juiciness of your strawberries can vary greatly.
+I've made this recipe dozens of times and the juiciness of your strawberries can vary greatly.
 Fresh picked, in season strawberries are usually very juicy and require no extra water.
 Out of season strawberries tend to be a little dry in comparison.

 Strawberries cooking down in a sauce pan.

-1. Add your diced strawberries, sugar, lemon juice, and cornstarch to a saucepan.
-If needed, add a few tablespoons of water (this will depend on how juicy your strawberries are).
-Stir until your sugar has melted and ingredients are incorporated.
+1. Add your ingredients to the pan.
+If needed, add a few tablespoons of water (this depends on how juicy your strawberries are).

-3. Once your sauce has thickened and looks glossy, remove from heat and allow to cool before serving over cheesecake.
+4. Once your sauce has thickened and looks glossy, remove from heat and allow to cool before serving over cheesecake.

 Tips and tricks